mahirjain25/guides/src/pages/git/git-commit/index.md

 There are a number of options that can be included with `git commit`.
 However, this guide will only cover the two most common options.
 For an extensive list of options, please consult the <a href='https://git-scm.com/docs/git-commit' target='_blank' rel='nofollow'>Git documentation</a>.

 #### The -m Option
 The most common option used with `git commit` is the `-m` option.
 The `-m` stands for message.
 When calling `git commit`, it is required to include a message.
 The message should be a short description of the changes being committed.
 The message should be at the end of the command and it must be wrapped in quotations `" "`.
+The message helps others to understand what changes have been made by you.

 An example of how to use the `-m` option:
 ```shell